jawm/mongo-migrate/README.md

 The tool keeps track of which migrations have been ran using a special database 'dev_db'.
 If you want to change this, just edit the code, perhaps in future i'll add a flag for `update` to change this.

+Also, this assumes all files are in the same directory, so if you want to add other non-related files, they'll need to be added to the list of ignored files.
+See the `get_files` function in `migrate.py`.

 ### Dependencies: